 With a digital sales platform, sales reps can segment leads, and prioritize each lead according to its the lifecycle stage.
 It can also set pre-defined stages and steps that each sales rep needs to go through to close a sale.
 These stages can differ across companies, even those in the same manufacturing vertical.

-Sales managers have the flexibility to define each stage according to their unique requirements, and built the sales funnel that guides each rep towards success.
+Sales managers have the flexibility to define each stage according to their unique requirements, and build the sales funnel that guides each rep towards success.

 This helps sales reps prioritize their daily sales activities, and will allow them to focus on the hottest, most profitable opportunities for the quarter.